Entryway Décor & Design Tips: How to Decorate an Entryway

 Nowadays, the front entryway is so often overlooked.
 Yet, it is a visitor's first impression of your home and can speak volumes about you and your sense of style.
 Rather than leaving it as an afterthought, use some pre-thought-out design and planning to make your entryway a beautiful introduction.
-With a little love, decor, and styling you can create a welcoming foyer that offers comfort and relaxation to all your guests.
-No matter the size, from tiny to grand, following a few easy tips can help ensure a welcoming entrance.
+With a little love, entryway décor, and styling you can create a welcoming foyer that offers comfort and relaxation to all your guests.
+No matter the size, from tiny to grand, following a few easy tips can help ensure a welcoming entryway design.

 Tip #1: Choose A Bold Color

 Colors are a great way to express your style, and entryways with vivid, bold colors are bound to make a statement.
 For the best impact, make sure you choose a color that also complements and flows well with the adjoining rooms, to create a seamless flow into the rest of the house.

 Here are a few attention-grabbing color ideas you might consider:

 - Bright Orange combines well with lush greys and contemporary styles.

 - Vibrant Blues work well in most entryway styling - from modern to traditional & shy.